5 Metrics for Your Workweek – Friday: Activities Overview

 Email this report to all your employees, and don’t segment so each employee only sees their own metrics – this is a race, and each and everyone one of them should want to be first every week.
 This will motivate them (and yourself) to look at the number each week, which will greatly facilitate learning the trends and patterns that emerge from your week over week data.
 Things you will notice:

 - Zeros where there should be a number.
 You’ll hear employees saying “wait, I can’t have zero Subs this week.
 I definitely did a few.”
 Turns out, they didn’t log their information into Bullhorn the recruitment CRM correctly (or at all).
-Having this weekly summary will point out data errors and help drive data quality and also make your employees more accountable for their recruitment CRM usage.
+Having this weekly summary will point out data errors and help drive data quality and also make your employees more accountable for their ATS usage.

 - Trends in your data.
 Do your numbers dip each Friday?
 Maybe you’ll see that Jack always logs higher numbers on Wednesdays for some reason.
 Simply looking at the data week over week will get you to notice important trends that can have a positive impact on your business if acted upon.